vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the afternoon I went to Mehak Indian Cuisine to pick up an online order.
 I had minimal human contact.
 I wore a KN95 mask.

+## Wednesday March 10

+In the late afternooon, I went to downtown Berkeley.
+I first went to Citibank to deposit money orders and get coins for laundry.
+The transactions completed at 4:04 PM.
+I then went to Berkeley Ace Hardware to get Drainbo.
+The transaction completed at 4:13 PM.
+After that, I went to Trader Joe's to buy groceries.
+The transaction completed at 4:27 PM.
+Finally, I went to Udupi Palace and got a spinach masala dosa.
+I returned to my apartment building around 5 PM.

+When I returned, there was a situation outside the apartment building.
+I stayed outside, working with a bunch of people to resolve it.
+Everybody was masked and reasonably distant.
+The final steps of resolution were inside the apartment, and completed a little after 6 PM.